You Only Look Omni Gradient Backpropagation for Moving Infrared Small Target Detection: Experiment

 Finally, we discuss the Complexity Comparisons of Inference, with the results summarized in Tab. \ref{tab:sota2}.
 As can be observed, integrating our proposed method leads to a significant improvement in model performance.
 Moreover, compared with the baseline, our approach achieves a higher performance–cost ratio (PCR), demonstrating that it can enhance performance in a more computationally economical manner.
+Unlike conventional approaches that improve accuracy by increasing model capacity, BP-FPN enhances optimization efficiency through gradient propagation, thereby achieving better detection performance without proportionally increasing model complexity.